Assert use cases

 //assertions are disabled.

-//See <code>wither</code> (below) for an example with an improved style.
+//See <tt>wither</tt> (below) for an example with an improved style.

-final int oldLength = fLength;
+int oldLength = length;

 //post-condition: length has increased

-assert fLength > oldLength;
+assert length > oldLength;

 //check the class invariant